matrix-org/matrix-spec-proposals/proposals/3866-user-not-approved-error.md

 ## Security considerations

-It shouldn't be necessary to implement the `M_USER_NOT_APPROVED` error code on other endpoints than `/register` and `/login`.
+It shouldn't be necessary to implement the `M_USER_AWAITING_APPROVAL` error code on other endpoints than `/register` and `/login`.
 This is because other endpoints are either unauthenticated (in which case we don't care about whether the user is approved) or authenticated via an access token (in which case the fact that the user has an access token either means they've managed to log in (meaning they've been approved) or a server administrator generated one for them).

 ## Unstable prefix

-During development, `ORG_MATRIX_MSC3866_USER_NOT_APPROVED` must be used instead of `M_USER_NOT_APPROVED`.
+During development, `ORG_MATRIX_MSC3866_USER_AWAITING_APPROVAL` must be used instead of `M_USER_AWAITING_APPROVAL`.